Midwifery Services

 Midwifery Services is currently offered in Chisasibi for residents of Chisasibi, Wemindji and Whapmagoostui.
 Even if you live in another community, please contact Midwifery Services to see what is possible.

 Residents from Wemindji and Whapmagoostui receive most of their pre- and post-natal care at home with Awash nurses and doctors, but also have virtual and in-person consultations with midwives.
 They go to Chisasibi to give birth.
-Midwifery Services has a Boarding Home for clients and family escorts.
+Midwifery Services has a Boarding Home for clients and family caregivers.

 Midwifery Services and Birthing Homes are planned for Mistissini and Waskaganish, which will also service the communities of Waswanipi, Ouje-Bougoumou, Eastmain and Nemaska